Concessionary travel for people aged 60+ or with a disability

 If the electronic ticket machine did not recognise your card it may have expired or be damaged.

-If it has expired, please contact your Local Authority to arrange a new card.
-The card will be delivered within 3-5 working days after you make contact.
+If this is the case, please contact your Local Authority immediately to arrange a new card.
+The card will be despatched as soon as possible and should be received within 7 days.

-If the card is valid, the driver will give you the option to pay the full fare and keep your card or swap your card for a seven day travel pass.
-The temporary pass will be valid for free travel but the companion element will not be available.
-You should then contact your Local Authority to arrange a new card.
-The card will be delivered 3-5 working days after you make contact.
+If the card is valid but does not work on the machine, the driver will give you the option to pay the full fare and keep your card or hand over your card in exchange for a seven day temporary pass.
+The temporary pass will be valid for free travel for you but the companion element will not be available.
+You should then contact your Local Authority immediately to request a new card.
+The card will be despatched as soon as possible and should be received within 7 days.

 Carlisle and Berwick-upon-Tweed travel